keyboard_arrow_up

 Compression Force Deflection (CFD)

-Also known as compression load deflection (CLD), it is a calculation of the load-bearing capability of a foam.
+Also known as compression load deflection (CLD), this measures the foam’s load-bearing capacity.

 Compression Molding Foam